Breakage (accounting)

-Breakage is a term used in telecommunications and accounting to indicate any type of service which is unused by the customer.
+In telecommunications and accounting, breakage is any type of service which is unused by the customer.
 A good example would be gift cards or calling cards that have been sold but never redeemed.
 Revenue from breakage is almost entirely profitable, since companies need not provide any goods or services for unredeemed gift cards.
 It is distinct from shrinkage, which refers to items which are not used by the customer because they disappeared from inventory.

-In 2006, a blog called "The Stalwart" criticized Best Buy for using estimated breakage to improve their revenue numbers.
+Another example of breakage can be found in traveler's checks, which were widely used before credit cards and other modern payment methods became more common.
+Companies like American Express and Thomas Cook Group profited from breakage in two key ways: through float income, where the issuer invests the funds from unredeemed checks, and from checks themselves going permanently unused.
+The longer the checks remained unredeemed, the more interest the issuer could earn, leading to substantial financial benefits.
+This practice raised concerns from consumer advocacy groups, who argued that companies were unfairly profiting from funds that rightfully belonged to consumers.

+In the case of modern gift cards, many U.S. states have introduced unclaimed property laws to protect consumers.
+These laws often require companies to turn over the value of unredeemed gift cards to the state, where consumers can claim the balance as unclaimed property.
+This process, known as escheatment, ensures that companies cannot indefinitely keep unused balances, and that the funds are returned to the rightful owner.

 In telecommunications

 In telecommunications, breakage can occur in several ways.
 The key elements in maximizing revenue versus service via breakage are: